laravel/octane/README.md

 In light of this, you should take special care when injecting the application service container or request into any object's constructor.
 By doing so, that object may have a  stale version of the container or request on subsequent requests.

 Octane will automatically handle resetting any first-party framework state between requests.
-However, Octane does not always know how to reset global state created by your application.
+However, Octane does not always know how to reset the global state created by your application.
 Therefore, you should be aware of how to build your application in a way that is Octane friendly.
 Below, we will discuss the most common situations that may cause problems while using Octane.

 #### Container Injection